 After inhaling several steadying breaths, I told myself whatever Derry thought of me; I was no whore.
 I chose my lovers carefully.
 Quite often, nothing happened beyond kissing.
 If they seemed lonely or depressed, I carried their burdens while I could.
 Lending an ear or offering a shoulder to lean on sometimes helped in a world where hate and bigotry were the new normal.

 I once hugged a date for hours on end.
-His request a simple but odd one — pretend to love him.
-At first, I froze in unfamiliar territory, never experiencing motherly hugs and kisses from Aria, but as we laid together in a hotel room, I welcomed the gentle sensation of his embrace.
+His request was a simple but odd one — to pretend to love him.
+At first, I froze in unfamiliar territory, never experiencing motherly hugs and kisses from Aria, but as we lay together in a hotel room, I welcomed the gentle sensation of his embrace.
 Gina explained how a whole service dedicated to professional cuddlers existed, and I saw dollar signs, until concluding it would bore me to tears.
 I felt relaxed and happy afterward until returning home, where Derry knocked everything out of the fridge when he couldn’t find pickles, and I ended up cleaning the mess while he kicked items out of my reach while laughing his ass off.

 Gripping the thin strap of my sling purse, I tentatively stepped into the conference room when Derry opened the door.
-In the dim lighting, two men and a woman lingered at an elongated table.
+In dim lighting, two men and a woman lingered at an elongated table.
 All three zeroed in on me.

 “Hello, Mr. Golding.”
 Derry shook hands with a distinguished man dressed in a gray Armani suit.
 “This is my stepdaughter, Charlize.”